wynterfurrybot/wynter/README.md

-# dante v4.0
+# Wynter v1
-Dante 4.0, made out of python and JS
+Wynter, made out of typescript

-Rewrite of dante-beta
+Rewrite of dantev4

 Made on a CC-BY license.